 The club runs several longer trips every year.
-From weekends to weeks, below is a taste of some of the places we have been or aim to go in the near future.
+From weekends to weeks, below is a taste of some of the places we have been.

 A regular favourite within the club, the Oban weekends are great fun for all levels of divers.
-We usually stay at Corran House which has great views and a wee traditional pub in the basement!
 The trip consists of two days diving: either from club boats, local hardboats, or the shore.
-A standard dive is the SS Breda: a must see wreck and accessible to Ocean Divers.
-She is usually the one to take our members' wreck diving virginity and, trust us, after you've dived her you will be hooked on wreck diving for sure.
+A regular dive is the SS Breda: a must see wreck and accessible to Ocean Divers.
+She is the first wreck of many divers in Scotland, and trust us, after you've dived her you will be hooked on wreck diving for sure.

 Other sites on the trip can include Heather Island, Maiden Island, Dunollie Castle and more.

 A world famous site, Scapa Flow in Orkney has some of the best wreck dives on offer anywhere in the UK and beyond.
 The best part though?
 It is right on our doorstep!
 Scapa trips tend to be longer: from four days to a week because there is so much to see.
 For those of you not familiar with the site, the German fleet was scuppered there during WWI so it is full of nice big wrecks of battleships and other wartime vessels.